isobelleanna/card-game-project/README.md

 - create a player class, with username and score and getter and setter for score
 - create an int field in play commands called playerNum if 1 run user with id of 1 then set player to 2 and run user with the id of two.
 - increase score method which increases users score by 1

+# Would (part 2)
+- add a timer so that when there is a snap opportunity, the player has 2 seconds to submit snap to win, if they don't they loose.

+# Pseudo Code
+- use class timer and set to 2 seconds
+- if userinput == "snap" print "You win", else "You loose"